Nmcleon/sorting_algorithms/README.md

 ## Shell Sort - Knuth Sequence 🐚

-Shell Sort is an optimization of the insertion sort algorithm that works by comparing elements separated by a fixed gap.
+An optimization of the insertion sort algorithm that works by comparing elements separated by a fixed gap.
 The gap is reduced after each pass until it becomes 1, making the final pass an ordinary insertion sort.

 - Prototype: `void shell_sort(int *array, size_t size)`